 Aneri : Cincinnati Latin course instructor

-...learning hurdles.
-I have more than 5 years of tutoring experience and experience tutoring elementary students all the way up to college students.
+...experience tutoring elementary students all the way up to college students.
 Currently I am a sophomore at Cornell University studying neuroscience as my major and math as my minor.
 Even at college I have continued tutoring.
 I am on the E-board for our tutoring club.
 I also lead a study section for college students currently taking Comparative Physiology.
-For 51Թ I tutor...
+For 51Թ I tutor in the following subjects: biology, psychology, algebra, geometry, calculus, Latin, statistics, test...

 Education & Certification